Marikoikoiko/algo-study-group/01 Basic Search and Traversal Algorithms/2-binarySearch.md

-# Basic Search

-## Linear Search
-😁 Not a big deal. iterating through the array one by one.

-## Binary Search
+# 2. Binary Search
 🤩 bigger deal seems like lots of interviews have this

+---
+Question 1: Use binary search to find a value within an array.

 ``` javascript
 function binarySearch2(array, value) {